-NEVER pull fire pot cleaning rods or cleaning slide plates when appliance is operating.
-Hot pellets may fall into ash pan and may start a fire or have mis-starts due to lack of vacuum.
+- NEVER pull fire pot cleaning rod or cleaning slide plates out when appliance is operating. - The cleaning slide plates must be fully CLOSED when appliance is operating. - Hot pellets may fall into ash pan and start a fire or mis-starts due to lack of vacuum.